 An error occurred while opening the stream.

-The Content-type header is not a null reference (Nothing in Visual Basic) or "application/x-www-form-urlencoded".
+The Content-type header is not null or "application/x-www-form-urlencoded".

 Asynchronous operations that have not completed can be canceled using the CancelAsync method.